FilippoDoldi/CustomersClustering/README.md

 **Results**

 The algorithm propose 9 cluster with an average silhouette score on the test set of 0.88.
-From a business perspective we can unite some of these clusters since some of the differences between them isn't related to the business aim.
+From a business perspective we can unite some of these clusters since the differences between them aren't related to the business aim.
 The final proposed business solution is composed by 6 different clusters.